xabdo-maker/xabdo-maker/README.md

 ### About Me

 - 🎓 **Education:** Bachelor's degree in Computer Science from Minufiya University.
-- 🏢 **Current Role:** Frontend Developer .
+- 🏢 **Current Role:** Back-End Developer .
 - 🛠 **Technologies I Use:**
-  - **Frameworks & Libraries:** Angular, AngularJS, jQuery, RxJS, JavaScript Libraries , Typescript Libraries , Angular Material , json-server , Angular Charts.
+  ## 🛠 Skills

+- **Frameworks & Libraries:** ASP.NET Core, Entity Framework, LINQ, Flask, Bootstrap
-  - **CSS:** Tailwind CSS, SASS, Bootstrap.
+- **CSS:** CSS3, Bootstrap
-  - **Tools:** npm , Figma , Adobe Illustrator , Azure DevOps Server , GitHub , postman.
+- **Tools:** Git, GitHub, Postman
-  - **Languages:** ECMAScript , JavaScript , HTML5 , CSS3.
+- **Languages:** C#, SQL, JavaScript (ES6+), HTML5, CSS3
-  - **Methodologies:** Agile Methodologies.
+- **Methodologies:** OOP, SOLID Principles, Design Patterns
-  - **Others:** REST APIs , AJAX , Debugging , Unit Testing.
+- **Others:** RESTful APIs, AJAX, Problem Solving, Debugging

 ---

 ### What I'm Working On

 - 🔭 I’m currently working on building robust and aesthetically pleasing user interfaces at Route.
-- 🌱 I’m currently learning more about advanced frontend frameworks and performance optimization techniques.
+- 🌱 I’m currently learning more about advanced Back-end frameworks and performance optimization techniques.
 - 👯 I’m looking to collaborate on innovative frontend projects and open-source contributions.

 ---

 ### Get in Touch

-- 💬 Ask me about frontend development, Angular, or any of the technologies I use.
+- 💬 Ask me about Back-end development, .NET Core, or any of the technologies I use.
 - 📫 How to reach me: [Email](mailto:xabdo8207@gmail.com)
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/abdulllh-esmail-67a340299/)
 - ⚡ Fun fact: I am passionate about solving complex problems and constantly seek new challenges to improve my skills.